On praxis and inviting people in

 “Yeah good question, thanks.
 So over the last couple of years the way I think about making music has changed, and it’s all really done a lot more than I thought it would, the Drone Orchestra.
 Er, I see a lot of people struggling with sustaining making music, emotionally I mean, the practical and economic thing is obviously a whole other thing, but yeah there’s something about the way that we’re told to do things and the disappointment of the broken promises of Capitalism, you know?

 So people are feeling like failures, feeling lonely, feeling burned out, as a result of doing the things they are told will work for them.
 Yeah, it’s really sad.
-I mean, I’m not an expert here but it looks pretty pervasive from where I’m sitting.
-And I don’t mean on this sofa.
-Hahah.
+I mean, I’m not an expert here but it looks pretty pervasive to me.

 Um.
 So I decided to start a drone orchestra, and just kind of see what happened.
 We’re not the first drone orchestra, and it was inspired by a whole load of stuff, I’d been putting on house shows and meeting people and getting into the more collaborative side of stuff.
 I don’t recall the exact point at which it became a concrete decision but at some point I messaged a friend who I’d been collaborating with and said I want to do this thing, and so we did.
 Set a date, sent some messages, I think at the first session there were like four of us.